lidofinance/docs/docs/staking-modules/csm/intro.md

 - The **Curated module** is the first Lido staking module previously referred to as [Node Operators Registry](../../contracts/node-operators-registry);
 - **Easy Track** is a suite of smart contracts and an alternative veto-based voting model that streamlines routine DAO operations;
 - [**Accounting Oracle**](../../contracts/accounting-oracle.md) is a contract which collects information submitted by the off-chain oracles about state of the Lido-participating validators and their balances, the amount of funds accumulated on the protocol vaults (i.e., withdrawal and execution layer rewards vaults), the number of exited and stuck validators, the number of withdrawal requests the protocol can process and distributes node-operator rewards and performs `stETH` token rebase;
+- [**VEBO**](../../contracts/validators-exit-bus-oracle.md) or Validators Exit Bus Oracle is a contract that implements an on-chain "source of truth" message bus between the protocol's off-chain oracle and off-chain observers, with the main goal of delivering validator exit requests to the Lido-participating Node Operators.

 ## 🌎 General info
 CSM is a staking module offering permissionless entry with a bond.
 This module aims to become a clear pathway for independent [community stakers](https://research.lido.fi/t/lido-on-ethereum-community-validation-manifesto/3331#lido-on-ethereum-community-validation-manifesto-1) (solo stakers or home stakers) to enter the Lido on Ethereum protocol (LoE) node operator set.
 The bond requirement is an essential security and alignment tool that makes permissionless entry possible without compromising the security or reliability of the underlying staking protocol (LoE).